braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 The callbacks in your `IInAppMessageManagerListener` will be called at various points in the in-app message lifecycle.

 For example, if you set a custom manager listener, when an in-app message is received from Braze, the `beforeInAppMessageDisplayed()` method will be called.
-If this method returns true, that signals to `AppboyInAppMessageManager` that the in-app message will be handled by the host app and that it should not be displayed by Braze.
-If false is returned, the `AppboyInAppMessageManager` attempts to display the in-app message.
+If your implementation of this method returns [`InAppMessageOperation.DISCARD`][83], that signals to Braze that the in-app message will be handled by the host app and should not be displayed by Braze.
+If `InAppMessageOperation.DISPLAY_NOW` is returned, Braze will attempt to display the in-app message.
 This method should be used if you choose to display the in-app message in a customized manner.

 `IInAppMessageManagerListener` also includes delegate methods for clicks on the message itself or one of the buttons.
 A common use case would be intercepting a message when a button or message is clicked for further processing.